Hear Dutch Here — Learn Dutch

 My English and German are not perfect but good enough: you'll get the idea.

-About 2300 years ago, the Germanic tribes started spreading out over ("conquering") much of Northwestern Europe; consequently, their speech started to grow apart.
+About 2300 years ago, the Germanic tribes started spreading out ("conquering") from their 'homeland' in present-day Denmark and Southern Sweden to much of Northwestern Europe; consequently, their speech started to grow apart.
+Around 350 AD/CE several tribes (Angles, Jutes, some Saxons, some Frisians) moved on to what's now England.
 Change was not random but mostly followed a pattern, as for instance (English/Dutch/German) old/oud/alt, cold/koud/kalt and many similar words, or like the 'softening' of many German consonants (book/Buch, apple/Apfel.)
 Dutch is generally more like German than like English, but sometimes developed like English (moon/maan/Mond), and sometimes went its own way (weather/weer/Wetter.)

 Stricly speaking, cognates are words that are not only similar in different languages but also come from a common root word in the 'mother' language that those languages developed from.
 For instance, English/Dutch/German dream/droom/Traum and head/hoofd/Haupt.
 But words like English/Dutch table/tafel and curtain/gordijn are not cognates because they originate in Latin words.
 A word like 'computer' is also not a cognate.